azybler/mon/README.md

 # Mon

 A self-hosted web application to organize your life.
-Mon provides a clean, modern interface for managing bookmarks, todos, movies, YouTube videos, and more - all from one central dashboard.
+Mon provides a clean, modern interface for managing bookmarks, notes, and more to come - all from one central dashboard.

 ## Features

 - 📖 **Bookmark Management** - Save and organize your favorite websites with tags
-- ✅ **Todo Management** - Keep track of your tasks and projects
+- 📝 **Note Management** - Create and organize notes with tags and descriptions
-- 🎬 **Movie Tracking** - Manage your watchlist and movie collection
-- 📺 **YouTube Organization** - Save and categorize YouTube videos
 - 🌙 **Theme Support** - Light and dark mode options
 - 🔒 **Self-Hosted** - Keep your data private and under your control
 - ⚡ **Fast & Lightweight** - Built with Go backend and React frontend